polterguy/polterguy.github.io/tutorials/index.md

 1. [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - Teaches you the basics of Hyperlambda
 2. [Database CRUD operations](/tutorials/database) - Teaches you the basics of CRUD database operations
+3. [Sending en email](/tutorials/send-email) - Teaches you how to create a send email endpoint